-President – Lolo
+President – Stevensville

 Bill is a retired fish and wildlife biologist and former Director of the Utah Division of Wildlife Resources.
 He was the Coordinator for the North American Waterfowl Management Plan for the National Fish and Wildlife Foundation; Vice President for Field Operations and Conservation Programs for the Rocky Mountain Elk Foundation; and Director of Western Lands for the Theodore Roosevelt Conservation Partnership.
 He serves also on the boards of directors for MWF affiliate Hellgate Hunters & Anglers.

 Skip’s love for wildlife and wild places led him to obtain degrees in wildlife biology and a four-decade career as a biologist with the U.S. Forest Service.
 In retirement, he tries to help ensure that there is adequate habitat for Montana’s wildlife by working on sportsmen, land use, and fish and wildlife-related issues.
 He still hunts and fishes, but increasingly finds himself behind a camera watching, admiring and photographing the critters.

 Kathy is a life-long hunter, angler, and conservationist.
 She and her family spend their summers on the water and their fall in the forest and on the prairie, chasing elk, mule deer, antelope, pheasants, and sage-grouse.
 Like many Montanans, she hunts and fishes for both the outdoor recreational experience and to put food on the table.
 Kathy and her husband live on a ranch outside of Anaconda, MT.
 Kathy recently retired as Executive Director of the National Center for Appropriate Technology (NCAT), after 33 years with the organization.

 Sara Meloy- Helena